arnabd88/Satire/README.md

 	> gvim Results.txt

  Full execution of the runScript will take few hours.
 Selectively, benchmarks can be commented out from runScipt as required.

+#### Quick tests
+ Smaller tests for both `FPtaylor` and Satire are available inside the test directory.
+For trying out FPtaylor tests you need to install [FPtaylor](https://github.com/soarlab/FPTaylor).
+Satire compatible tests are available in `tests/satern-tests/`.